Hornbill-Docs/esp-config/esp-config/email/using-email-routing-rules.md

 These variable names are case-sensitive.

-In addition to the standard expression functions made available by the ExpressLogic expression engine, the following functions are available to help with Email expressions
+In addition to the standard expression functions made available by the [ExpressLogic Reference Guide](/esp-fundamentals/reference-guides/express-logic), the following additional expression functions are available to help with Email expressions.

 |Function|Description|
 |:--|:--|